Policies for Reporting Crimes and Preparing Annual Reports

-Crimes reported on-campus to counselors at the University's Counseling Center or to a physician or nurse at Student Health Services are confidential by law.
-Some off-campus reports also may be legally confidential (for example, to: clergy; physicians; Portage Path Behavioral Health counselors; and Rape Crisis Center counselors).
+Crimes reported on-campus to counselors at the University's Counseling Center or to a physician or nurse at Student Health Services are confidential to the extent allowed by law.
+Some off-campus reports also may be confidential to the extent allowed by law (e.g. to: clergy; physicians; Portage Path Behavioral Health counselors; and Rape Crisis Center counselors).
 Counselors and physicians are encouraged to report crimes reported to them, consistent with their professional ethics and the limitations imposed by applicable confidentiality laws, to ensure inclusion in the annual collection and disclosure of crime statistics.
-However, crimes reported to counselors and physicians that are learned within the scope of their professional licenses may not be included in the annual crime statistics report.
+However, crimes reported to counselors and physicians that are learned within the scope of their professional licensesmay not be included in the annual crime statistics report.

 UAPD makes every effort, within the limitations of Ohio law, to protect the identity of sexual assault victims.
 If a sexual assault victim wishes to remain anonymous or not to file a police report, UAPD honors their request while still offering them referrals to medical care and/or counseling, as well as making appropriate referrals to the Title IX Coordinator(s) and SCCS.

-Because of the Ohio public records laws and the law requiring individuals having knowledge of a felony to report such crime, The University of Akron is not able to promise confidentiality to persons reporting crimes to non-privileged recipients, including individuals or offices that supply crime statistics for this annual report.
+Because of the Ohio public records laws and the law requiring individuals having knowledge of a felony to report such crime, The University of Akron is not able to promise confidentiality to persons reporting crimes to non-privileged recipients, including individuals or offices (e.g. Residence Life and Housing staff; Student Affairs staff; title IX Coordinators, etc.) that supply crime statistics for this annual report.

 Preparing annual reports

 Crimes that are reported to the following individuals or offices are included in the annual crime statistics report.
-Campus offices also are encouraged to report criminal incidents to UAPD contemporaneous with occurrence to ensure inclusion, and avoid duplication of statistics in the annual report.
+Campus offices are strongly encouraged to report criminal incidents to UAPD contemporaneous with occurrence to ensure inclusion, and avoid duplication of statistics in the ASR.